Remaining Loan Balance Calculator

 Frequently Asked Questions

-Why is my balance higher than I expected?
+Why is the remaining balance higher than I expected?

 How do I include extra principal payments?